Limay: Geography

+Limay is accessible via the Bataan Provincial Expressway (N301), off Exit 45.
+It is 12 km from Balanga and 136 km from Manila.

 Climate

 Barangays

 Limay is politically subdivided into 12 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, Limay had a population of 78,272.
 The population density was sigfig 78,272/103.60.

+Religion

+The 1935 Saint Francis of Assisi Parish Church is under the Vicariate of Saint Michael Archangel.
+It belongs to the Roman Catholic Diocese of Balanga.